 Cyberbullying

-While it is unlikely that recruiters will go that far checking your background, if they do and learn that you often use profanities towards people you disagree with, your chances of getting a position you want will decrease, regardless of your qualification.
+While it is unlikely that recruiters will go that far checking your background, if they do and learn that you often use profanities towards people you disagree with, your chances of getting a position you want will decrease, regardless of your qualifications.
 You won’t be considered a cultural fit for the company if you can’t control yourself online.

 Photos With Alcohol